CuMA: Aligning LLMs with Sparse Cultural Values via Demographic-Aware Mixture of Adapters: Limitations

 \section{Limitations}

 While \textsc{CuMA} demonstrates significant improvements in cultural alignment, several limitations remain.
 First, the framework relies on explicit demographic profiles to guide the routing mechanism.
 In real-world scenarios, such information may be incomplete, inaccurate, or unavailable due to privacy constraints.
 Second, our experiments utilized a fixed number of experts ($N=8$).
 While this capacity proved sufficient for the benchmarks studied, capturing the full complexity of global cultural diversity may require more granular expert pools or hierarchical routing structures.
 Third, although \textsc{CuMA} generalizes well to unseen demographic groups, its performance is still bounded by the coverage and potential biases of the underlying training datasets (WVB, CA, and PRISM).
-Finally, while the MoE-based architecture increases memory overhead and training complexity, its sparse Top-$k$ routing ensures that inference latency remains low and comparable to dense models.
-However, the increased VRAM requirement for hosting multiple experts remains a consideration for deployment in resource-constrained environments.
+Finally, the MoE-based architecture introduces modest inference overhead (see Appendix~\ref{sec:appendix_efficiency} for detailed profiling).
 Future work will explore implicit demographic inference and dynamic expert allocation to further enhance the flexibility of pluralistic alignment.